-The path is steep and rocky and can be quite muddy when wet (like when we went), so be careful.
-Because it was so muddy, we decided to forgo the extra 20 minute hike up to the higher viewpoint, Osojnica.
+The path is steep and rocky and can be pretty muddy when wet (like when we went), so be careful.
+Because it was so muddy, we decided to forgo the extra 20-minute hike to the higher viewpoint, Osojnica.

 Path can be muddy, so be careful.

 Once at the top, you are rewarded with jaw-dropping panorama views of Lake Bled.
 There is a bench at the summit to sit on to soak in those views.